 Class 1: No symptoms, or mild symptoms like an occasional cough.

 Class 2: Mild to moderate symptoms.
 Occasional cough or tiredness after moderate activity.

 Class 3: More severe symptoms.
 Your dog may look unwell, cough persistently, and get tired easily.
-He could have trouble breathing or even signs of heart failure.
+He could have trouble breathing or even show signs of heart failure.

 Class 4: This is called caval syndrome.
 It means blood flowing back to the heart gets physically blocked by a large mass of worms.
 Many dogs with caval syndrome don’t survive, even with surgery.
 Not all dogs with heartworm disease develop caval syndrome.

 But even so, heartworm disease can progress and damage your dog’s heart, lungs, liver, and kidneys.
 This organ damage will eventually cause death.
-So if your dog gets heartworms, you do need to treat them.
+So if your dog gets heartworms, you definitely need to treat them.
 But there are some good DIY heartworm treatments available.

 How Vets Diagnose Heartworm

 The regular test your vet does annually is an antigen test.
 It identifies adult, female heartworms … but not male heartworms.
 Most vets can do this test in-house.

 If your dog’s heartworm antigen test is positive, your vet will likely order a microfilariae test.
 The presence of microfilariae tells them if the adult heartworms are breeding in your dog.

 If there are no microfilariae, it usually means the heartworms are still at an immature stage.
 Or it might also mean your dog only has female heartworms … so they’re not making babies.